W-David-Porter/acim/src/workbook/part-i/19-i-am-not-alone-in-experiencing-the-effects-of-my-thoughts/index.md

 #::: details Expanded

 Today we are again emphasising the fact that minds are joined.
-²This [the fact that minds are joined] is rarely a wholly welcome idea at first, since it [the fact that minds are joined] seems to carry with it [the fact that minds are joined] an enormous sense of responsibility, and may even be regarded as an ‘invasion of privacy’.
+²This [the fact that minds are joined] is rarely a wholly welcome idea at first, since it [the fact that minds are joined] seems to carry with it [the fact that minds are joined] an enormous sense of responsibility, and may even be regarded as an “invasion of privacy’.
 ³Yet it is a fact that there are no private thoughts.
 ⁴Despite your initial resistance to this idea [there are no private thoughts], you will yet understand that it [the idea there are no private thoughts] must be true if salvation is possible at all.
 ⁵And salvation must be possible because it [salvation] is the Will of God.